Steve Colwell Retires as Studio Programming Director

 Colwell (right) as Uncle Dead Guy flanked by Joel Adkins as Gerkins during a 2014 production of The Chop Shop

 Colwell first signaled his intention to retire last fall when he informed Superintendent Steve Timcoe and General Manager Paul LaManes of his decision.
 The early notice allowed the management team ample time to plan for the impending transition.
 That process was expedited by the ability to promote from within, which ensured that the department would maintain continuity and retain invaluable institutional knowledge.
-Amy Cannatella, a 1986 graduate of Roosevelt High School, and an employee in the cable studio since 1995, succeeded Colwell as Studio Programming Director.
+Amy Cannatella, a 1986 graduate of Roosevelt High School, started as a Wyandotte Cable Volunteer in 1988 was hired by former Studio Programming Director, Keith Damron to fill a new position in the cable studio as part time Playback Operator in 1995 and in July 1997 was promoted to the Studio Programmer position by former Supt. of Cable, Bill Booker, she succeeded Colwell as Studio as Studio Programming Director in January 2019.

 Her former role as Studio Programmer was subsequently filled by Joel Adkins, a 2006 graduate of Eastern Michigan University, who had served in a part-time capacity as Playback Operator for five years and had been a studio volunteer as far back at 2010.
 The final piece of the programming puzzle came in the form of Roosevelt High School senior Calvin Johns, a member of the Downriver Detroit Student Film Consortium, who recently assumed responsibility as the new Playback Operator.